 The author has lots of photos, some of which are damaged and fragile.
 Can these be used?

 Yes.
-Documents, images and photographs can be included in the book.
-These will be scanned by the interviewer; they do not need to be sent to us.
+Documents, images, and photographs can be included in the book.
+As part of our COVID-19 precautions, photographs will be collected and returned by our non-contact courier service.
 Where necessary, the scanned images can be digitally remastered and enhanced.Back to Top

 Do you do autobiographies in different languages?

 Yes.
 To date, we have completed private autobiographies in Greek, Spanish, German, French, Turkish, Italian and Norwegian.Back to Top

 Can I see a completed LifeBook?